-10-13.
+9-18.
 State Benefits.

-MyArmyBenefits (MAB) provides fact sheets for every state and territory covering the benefits they provide Soldiers, Veterans, Retirees and Survivors.
-Each state is different in their approach to the military and veterans and should be reviewed by Soldiers considering retirement.
-For example, MAB state fact sheets can be reviewed to ascertain whether military, active duty and retired military or disability pay are exempted from state taxes, or whether individuals and disabled veterans are exempted from property or sales taxes or granted special education assistance and benefits.
+MyArmyBenefits (MAB) provides fact sheets for every state and territory covering the benefits they provide Soldiers, Veterans, Retired Soldiers and survivors.
+Each state is different in their approach to the military and Veterans and should be reviewed by Soldiers considering retirement.
+For example, MAB state fact sheets can be reviewed to ascertain whether military, active duty and retired military or disability pay are exempted from state taxes, or whether individuals and disabled Veterans are exempted from property or sales taxes or granted special education assistance and benefits.
 In some instances, benefits similar to federal tax cancellation exist with respect to income, estate, or inheritance taxes.
 Many states have passed laws providing certain rights, benefits, and privileges to surviving spouses and children of deceased Soldiers.
 These include bonuses, educational assistance, employment preference, tax exemptions, and others.
-Further information is also provided in the MyArmyBenefits state fact sheets about other laws of a particular state and points of contact for local government, and State Agencies for Veterans Affairs. http://myarmybenefits.us.army.mil/Home/Benefit Library/State Territory Benefits.html
+Further information is also provided in the MyArmyBenefits state fact sheets about other laws of a particular state and points of contact for local government, and State Agencies for Veterans Affairs. https://myarmybenefits.us.army.mil/Benefit-Library/State/Territory-Benefits

-10-14.
+9-19.
 TRICARE Survivor Benefits.

-If a sponsor dies after retiring from active duty (either regular or a medical retirement) or the reserve component, surviving family members remain eligible for TRICARE with the same health plan options and costs they had before their sponsor passed away.
+If a sponsor dies after retiring from active duty (either regular or a medical retirement) or a reserve component, surviving family members remain eligible for TRICARE with the same health plan options and costs they had before their sponsor passed away.